 We travel in small groups.
 The minimum number of people on the trip is 7, maximum 14.

 In August, the highest temperatures are recorded, the weather is stable.
 However, you have to be prepared for the changing mountain weather - rain or snow at altitudes above 3000 meters.
 During the day, the temperature is around 20-30 degrees.

-• The cycle tour program may change depending on the weather, group speed and other conditions.
+• The itinerary may change depending on the date of departure, weather, group speed, and other factors.

 • The organizer of the trip is Active Travel Agency Barents.pl